-1.1 Construction details of the existing tobacco barns
+2.1 Construction details of the existing tobacco barns

-Major components of tobacco barn are 1.
-Lean to type roof building, roof is usually made of G.I sheet.
-2. Super structure is usually made of masonry brick.
-3. Furnace with bricks or permanent cement bricks 4.
-Flue pipes and 5.
-Ventilators (Fig 1,2,3 and 4).
+Major components of tobacco barn are 1) Lean to type roof building, roof is usually made of G.I sheet.
+2) Super structure is usually made of masonry brick.
+3) Furnace with bricks or permanent cement bricks.
+4) Flue pipes and 5) Ventilators (Figure 1, 2, 3 and 4).
 Either coal or fire wood is burnt in the furnace to generate flue gases.
 The flue pipes indirectly heat the air and hot air is circulated within the barn by natural convection.
 Five full and two extra small span tiers (at the top of the roof) exist in tobacco barn.
 The tiers start from a height of about 1.5 m from the ground and rise up to the roof.
 The vertical spacing between tiers is about 0.60 m.
 Tobacco leaves are usually tied in bunches and hung on the bamboos placed in each tier.
-The capacity normally varies from 15 to 20 quintal green leaf for a room size of 4.8 x 6m.
-Barn sizes 4.8 x 6m, 4.2 x 6m and 4.8 x 4.8 m usually have two and one furnace respectively.
-Single furnace type is more popular.
-However two furnace type is used for better heat control and heavy crop loads.
+The capacity normally varies from 15 to 20 quintal green leaf for a room size of 4.8 m×6 m.
+Barn sizes 4.8 m×6 m, 4.2 m×6 m and 4.8 m×4.8 m usually have two and one furnace Single furnace type is more popular. respectively.
+However two furnace types are used for better heat control and heavy crop loads.
 Furnace could be permanent type, usually of cement bricks or "natu" type usually constructed with clay bricks.
 Natu type furnace needs yearly maintenance.

-Usually green tobacco leaf at an initial moisture content, 233% (db) is ripened in an airtight environment of barn at about 35°C for 2 days.
+Usually green tobacco leaf at an initial moisture content, 233% (db) is ripened in an airtight environment of barn at about 35°C for two days.
 At the turn of the leaf into yellow color, barn would be partly ventilated using bottom and top ventilators with fresh air.
 This process is called curing.
-Curing is followed by drying which is performed by gradually increasing the hot air temperature in steps of 35, 40, 45, 55, 65 and finally in some cases to 71°C to get midrib of the leaf dried.
+Curing is followed by drying which is performed by gradually increasing the hot air temperature in steps of 35, 40, 45, 55, 65°C and finally in some cases to 71°C to get midrib of the leaf dried.
 Systematic opening and closing of ventilators and control of feed rate of fuel in the furnace are used to regulate drying air temperature inside the barns.
-In the final stage, air movement is usually stopped.
-Generally drying takes place for about 5 days excluding 2 days of ripening (yellowing/curing).
+At the final stage, air movement is usually stopped.
+Generally drying lasts about five days excluding two days of ripening (yellowing/curing).
 The final moisture in the dried tobacco leaves is usually about 11.1% (db).